mojodna/mojodna.net/_posts/2009-07-21-subscribing-to-wordpress-com-with-switchboard.markdown

 Shutdown initiated.
 {% endhighlight %}

-Actually, there was no need to subscribe to "Real-time Wordpress.com subscription"'s comments because we're also subscribed to the comments feed.
+Actually, there was no need to subscribe to comments for "Real-time Wordpress.com subscription" because we're also subscribed to the comments feed.
 Let's unsubscribe and check our subscriptions again:

 {% highlight bash %}
 $ switchboard pubsub --server pubsub.im.wordpress.com --node \